pivotal/docs-tap/api-auto-registration/troubleshooting.hbs.md

 ### APIDescriptor CRD shows message of `connection refused` but service is up and running

-In Tanzu Application Platform v1.4.x+, if your workloads use ClusterIssuer for the TLS configuration or your API spec location URL is secured using custom CA, you might encounter the following message.
+In Tanzu Application Platform v1.4 and later, if your workloads use ClusterIssuer for the TLS configuration or your API specifications location URL is secured using a custom CA, you might encounter the following message.

 Your APIDescription CRD shows a status and message similar to: